isomerpages/pmo-nptd/media-centre/articles/_posts/2019-12-31-post-how-is-the-total-fertility-rate-calculated.md

 ---
 layout: post
-title:  "How is the Total Fertility Rate calculated?"
+title: How is the Total Fertility Rate calculated?
 date: 2019-12-31
 permalink: /media-centre/articles/how-is-the-tfr-calculated/
+variant: markdown
 ---
 ![Baby and mother, image by iStock](/images/stock-image-8.jpg)

 The Total Fertility Rate (TFR) is a standard demographic indicator used internationally to estimate the *average* number of children that a woman would have over her childbearing years (i.e. age 15-49), *based on current birth trends*.